Best metal credit cards to own

 Again, the sign-up bonus is worth $900 in free travel, and you’ll get an annual credit of up to $300 for travel purchases — a total value of $1,200 in travel in the first year.
 Going forward, the annual travel credit, airport lounge access and other perks can more than offset the annual fee.

 Choose this card: If you travel frequently and spend a lot on travel and dining, especially abroad.
 Read our Chase Sapphire Reserve review.

 The current best way to earn Amex points is with the Amex Business Platinum.
-You’ll earn 85,000 bonus points after you spend $15,000 on qualifying purchases plus earn 5x points on eligible purchases in 5 select business categories, up to 80,000 bonus points per category within the first three months of account opening.
+You’ll earn 100,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card within the first 3 months of Card Membership.

 Here is a card truly worthy of the name “platinum.”
 This uber-premium card comes with:

 - 1.5x Amex Membership Rewards points on single purchases of $5,000+

 - 5x Amex Membership Rewards points when you book airfare and hotels with American Express Travel

 - 35% of your points back for all first-class or business-class flights booked through the Amex travel portal using Pay With Points

 - 35% of your points back for all flights, including coach tickets, booked with your selected airline through the Amex travel portal using Pay With Points